nfugal/nfugal.github.io/_posts/2022-08-15-optical-media-backup.md

 ## Conclusion

 If you're still reading this, color me impressed with your stamina.
 This article has been both longer _and_ shorter than I expected, but I think it falls squarely into the long territory.
-If you have specific questions or liked my instruction enough to hope that I'll do more, let me know in a comment and I'll see what I can do.
+If you have specific questions or liked my instructions enough to hope that I'll write more, let me know in a comment and I'll see what I can do.

 Hopefully now you are well on your way to leading a discless life.
 If you have already achieved media-Nirvana I congratulate you.
 Take care, fellow traveler.